14 Aug Creativity | Aug 2018

 First, I did not plan the photo.
 Actually, I had just enough time to frame and press for two quick photos.

 In addition, finding an American Kestrel was a surprise.
-One had not been seen in the Fullerton Arboretum for years.
+One had not been seen in this area for years.

-Second, I wanted to take photos of hummingbirds in the Arboretum.
+Second, I wanted to take photos of hummingbirds.

 And during my entire 2-hour walk, I did not take a single photo of a hummingbird.